imosudi/Traffic-Flow-Simulation-Using-Agent-Based-Modelling/create_visualise_road_networks.md

 You should see your network with nodes and edges.

-🚦 Optional: Add Routes and Simulate Traffic
+# Add Routes and Simulate Traffic
-Create a Route File (routes.rou.xml)
+Create a Route File (basic_routes.rou.xml)

 <routes>
   <vType id="car" accel="2.0" decel="4.5" length="5" maxSpeed="13.9" color="1,0,0"/>